zvanjak/OpenSourceMML/README.md

 - **Trivial integration**.
 Whole code consists of a single header file [mml.h](https://github.com/zvanjak/MML/blob/master/include/MML.h).
 No library, no subproject, no dependencies, no complex build system.
 The code is written in standard C++20.

 - **Serious testing and focus on precision**.
-Our code is heavily [unit-tested](https://github.com/nlohmann/json/tree/develop/tests/src) and covers [100%](https://coveralls.io/r/nlohmann/json) of the code, including all exceptional behavior.
-Furthermore, we checked with [Valgrind](https://valgrind.org) and the [Clang Sanitizers](https://clang.llvm.org/docs/index.html) that there are no memory leaks.
-[Google OSS-Fuzz](https://github.com/google/oss-fuzz/tree/master/projects/json) additionally runs fuzz tests against all parsers 24/7, effectively executing billions of tests so far.
-To maintain high quality, the project is following the [Core Infrastructure Initiative (CII) best practices](https://bestpractices.coreinfrastructure.org/projects/289).
+Aim is code coverage of 100%

 ## Basic facts